-Sleep is as essential to your health as food, air, and water, yet sometime in your life, you may experience difficulty sleeping.
-About one in three adults report having insomnia at some point in their lives.
-If you do have trouble sleeping, there are several lifestyle changes that can help you regain a satisfactory sleep pattern.
-Experiment with these helpful strategies offered here.
+Sleep is as essential to your health as food, air, and water, but about one in three adults report having insomnia at some point in their lives.
+Loss of sleep, over time, can carry profound health consequences.
+If you have trouble sleeping, several lifestyle changes can help you regain a satisfactory sleep pattern.
+Try experimenting with the helpful strategies we offer in this guide.

 Never oversleep because of a poor night's sleep.
 This is the most crucial rule.
 Get up at about the same time every day, especially the morning after you've lost sleep.
 Sleeping late for just a couple of days can reset your body clock to a different cycle -- you'll be getting sleepy later and waking up later too.